bdlm/log/README.md

 }
 ```

-This configuration is how `logrus` was intended to be used, but JSON in production is mostly only useful if you do log aggregation with tools like Splunk or Logstash.
+This configuration is how `bdlm/log` was intended to be used, but JSON in production is mostly only useful if you do log aggregation with tools like Splunk or Logstash.

 #### Formatters

 The built-in logging formatters are:

-* `logrus.TextFormatter`.
+* `log.TextFormatter`.
 Logs the event in colors if stdout is a tty, otherwise without colors.
   * *Note:* to force colored output when there is no TTY, set the `ForceColors` field to `true`.
 To force no colored output even if there is a TTY  set the `DisableColors` field to `true`.
 For Windows, see [github.com/mattn/go-colorable](https://github.com/mattn/go-colorable).
   * When colors are enabled, levels are truncated to 4 characters by default.
 To disable truncation set the `DisableLevelTruncation` field to `true`.
   * All options are listed in the [generated docs](https://godoc.org/github.com/bdlm/log#TextFormatter).
-* `logrus.JSONFormatter`.
+* `log.JSONFormatter`.
 Logs fields as JSON.
   * All options are listed in the [generated docs](https://godoc.org/github.com/bdlm/log#JSONFormatter).

 Third party logging formatters:

 * [`FluentdFormatter`](https://github.com/joonix/log).
-Formats entries that can be parsed by Kubernetes and Google Container Engine.
+Formats entries that can be parsed by Kubernetes and Google * [`zalgo`](https://github.com/aybabtme/logzalgo).
-* [`logstash`](https://github.com/bshuster-repo/logrus-logstash-hook).
-Logs fields as [Logstash](http://logstash.net) Events.
-* [`prefixed`](https://github.com/x-cray/logrus-prefixed-formatter).
-Displays log entry source along with alternative layout.
-* [`zalgo`](https://github.com/aybabtme/logzalgo).
 Invoking the P͉̫o̳̼̊w̖͈̰͎e̬͔̭͂r͚̼̹̲ ̫͓͉̳͈ō̠͕͖̚f̝͍̠ ͕̲̞͖͑Z̖̫̤̫ͪa͉̬͈̗l͖͎g̳̥o̰̥̅!̣͔̲̻͊̄ ̙̘̦̹̦.

 You can define your formatter by implementing the `Formatter` interface, requiring a `Format` method. `Format` takes an `*Entry`. `entry.Data` is a `Fields` type (`map[string]interface{}`) with all your fields as well as the default ones (see Entries section above):